 The Laidlaw Library is the library dedicated to undergraduates.
 It contains Core Texts and the High Demand Collection, and the Skills Zone, home to the Skills@Library service.
-It has over 900 study spaces, including facilities for group work, bookable space and accessible student studies.
+There are bookable study spaces for individual silent study and accessible student studies.
 Read about disabled access.

 Laidlaw Library opening times

 View tasks that can only be done in core hours.

 30 minutes before closing time, all the group rooms will be locked.

 15 minutes before closing time, staff begin to close the rest of the building, starting on floor 3.